 TGaz Editor: please revise the first paragraph on page 152 of section 28.3.19a HE Ranging NDP of 11az D1.0 as below:

 When the TXVECTOR parameter LTF_SEQUENCE is not present, regular HE-LTFs as defined in Section 28.3.10.10 (HE-LTF) are used in the HE Ranging NDP.
-The number of HE-LTF symbols is the product of the number of LTF repetitions LTF_REP and the conventional number of HE-LTF, N_HE-LTF, based on the number of space-time streams N_STS, as defined in Table 4 21-13 (Number of VHT-LTFs required for different numbers of space-time streams).
+When the TXVECTOR parameter LTF_SEQUENCE is present, the number of HE-LTF symbols is the product of the number of LTF repetitions LTF_REP and the conventional number of HE-LTF, N_HE-LTF, based on the number of space-time streams N_STS, as defined in Table 4 21-13 (Number of VHT-LTFs required for different numbers of space-time streams).
 The construction of the HE-LTFs in an HE Ranging NDP is done by repeating the steps in Section 6 28.3.6.9 (Construction of HE-LTF) LTF_REP times.
 If the TXVECTOR parameter LTF_SEQUENCE is not present, neither is the TXVECTOR parameter NUM_USERS, which is then assumed to be 1.